Who am I?

 Christopher S. Clarke

-- Visiting Professor of Practice, Syracuse University Graduate Program in Museum Studies, 2013-14
+- Visiting Associate Professor of Practice, Syracuse University Graduate Program in Museum Studies, 2013-14

-- Since 1998, eighteen years as a full-time consultant to museums and non-profits
+- From 1998 to 2018, twenty years as a full-time consultant to museums and non-profits

 - More than 70 client organizations served as a consultant

 - More than 55 invited appearances as speaker, commentator, or professional meeting session chair

 - Historian and Senior Historian at Strong Museum in Rochester, 1990-1997

 - Ph.D. in History, University of Rochester, 1986